hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 ```
     https://swift-cluster.example.com/v1/12345678912345/container/object?temp_url_sig=12345678912345%3AGP54NNRN2TKBVWH449AG%3Ada39a3ee5e6b4b0d3255bfef95601890afd80709&temp_url_expires=1323479485
 ```
-Any alteration of the resource path or query arguments would will cause an "401 Unauthorized" error to be returned.
+Any alteration of the resource path or query arguments will cause an "401 Unauthorized" error to be returned.
 Similarly, a PUT where GET was the allowed method will also fail.
 HEAD is allowed if GET or PUT is allowed.

 ### 2.6.6 FormPOST
 <a id="formpost"></a>